 - Wernicke–Korsakoff syndrome (“wet brain”)

-Many people who struggle with alcohol abuse or addiction attempt to hide it.
+Many people who struggle with alcohol use or addiction attempt to hide it.
 However, if a person looks closely, certain signs may help them discover that their loved one has a drinking problem.

 Questions About Treatment?